jamescherti/jc-gentoo-portage/README.md

    echo "*/* $(cpuid2cpuflags)" > /etc/portage/package.use/00cpu-flags
    ```

+   This step dynamically queries your CPU for supported instruction sets (like AVX2 or SSE4) and writes them to a Portage configuration file.
+This guarantees that all subsequently compiled software is highly optimized for your specific processor.

 6. Create make.profile:
    ```sh
    cd /etc/portage
    ln -sf ../../var/db/repos/gentoo/profiles/default/linux/amd64/23.0/desktop/systemd make.profile
    ```

+   Portage relies on the `make.profile` symlink to determine which system profile is currently active.
+Creating this link manually ensures Portage resolves the dependency graph and default variables accurately from the downloaded Gentoo repository tree.

 7. Recompile GCC using this Portage configuration, which enables Profile-Guided Optimization (PGO) and Link-Time Optimization (LTO) to maximize compilation throughput:
    ```sh